Thursday, August 25, 2022

 In some fashion

-blue is nothing
+blue may be nothing

-he’s ever loved or nothing
+you’ve ever loved or nothing

-that ever loved him,
+that ever loved you,

-just a jive frequency
+just some jive frequency

 of water or sky or